IMA-WorldHealth/bhima/docs/en/stock-management/movement.exit.md

-    - **Transfer to other Depots or dispensing pharmacies**: Normally, patients are served directly at a dispensing pharmacy (or dispensary) when the dispensing pharmacy receives prescription (or invoice) at the counter, by means of a receipt ("proof of payment"), presented by the patient or a nurse.
+    - **Transfer to other Depots or dispensing pharmacies**: Normally, patients are served directly at a dispensing pharmacy (or dispensary) when the dispensing pharmacy receives an invoiced prescription at the counter, by means of a receipt ("proof of payment"), presented by the patient or a nurse.
 Stock Pharmacies are usually the source of stock that is transferred to Dispensing Pharmacies.